sameearif/dumplings/public/to-bert-with-roberta-p1/index.md

 ![Slide from the talk](bert.png)
 <div style={{ textAlign: 'center', fontSize: '12px', marginTop: '-20px' }}>
-  *Illustration generated using GPT-4o*
+  Figure 1: *Illustration generated using GPT-4o*
 </div>

 ### Introduction
 Both BERT<sup>[1]</sup> and RoBERTa<sup>[2]</sup> are encoder-only transformer models that transform an input sequence into a set of continuous representations (vectors) to capture the information and context of the input.
-These models can be applied to tasks listed below, by adding a classification layer on top of the model.
+These models can be applied to tasks listed below, by adding a classification layer on top.

 <ol style={{ marginTop: '-15px' }}>
   <li>